Table of Content

 Public consumption of medical marijuana remains illegal in Washington, DC.
 The state mentioned on its website that consuming marijuana in any form–or even holding or carrying a lighted roll of paper or other smoking equipment filled with marijuana in any public space is illegal.

 If found consuming medical marijuana in public places, it is punishable by up to 60 days in jail and a fine of up to $500.
 Some portions of Washington, DC are federal land, so penalties could vary.
 Alternatively, offenders may choose to go to court per the 2018 policy issued by the mayor’s office.

 The self-certification law in Washington, DC could be the new era of medical marijuana use, but it’s in the early stages.
 As time passes, its advantages and disadvantages will pop up automatically.
 If you’re a medical marijuana patient, it’s best to know the rules before traveling or looking for accommodations.
 To avoid problems, check the regulations and reciprocity laws of the state before planning.
-You can consult the marijuana doctor, who have expertise in providing medical marijuana cards.
+You can consult a marijuana doctor, who has expertise in providing medical marijuana cards.